dkundel/onesie-life/docs/vulnerabilities/json-web-token.md

 Inspect the token we set on jwt.io and modify the payload attributes `role` to `admin` or `sub` to any username you would like.

-__What causes this vulnerability?__
+### What causes this vulnerability?

 _a) Vulnerable JWT implementation_

-The [JWT spec] is broken by itself since it says that the algorithm that is used for the signature part of a JWT should be determined in the header of the token.
-This part is not encrypted and can be easily modified.
-The [JWT spec] also offers a valid algorithm for the signature called `none`.
-If a library is strictly implemented according to the spec it is possible to circumvent the verification step by creating a token with the following header:
+The [JWT spec] suggests a variety of algorithms that can be used for the signature.
+One valid algorithm for the signature is called `none` intended for tokens where the integraty has been verified in a different way.
+The algorithm is specified in the header of the token.
+Note that the header is not encrypted and can therefore be altered.
+If a library is strictly implemented according to the spec and determines the algorithm based on the `alg` field in the header it is possible to circumvent the verification step by creating a token with the following header:

 ```json
 {